 On success, "200 OK" shall be returned as step 2 of the figure 5.6.2.2.2-1 to indicate that the VAE server can support the desired V2X service for the target "Individual Geographical Area" resource.
 The response body shall contain the "Individual Geographical Area” resource including the requested V2X service id.

+If errors occur when processing the HTTP POST request, the VAE Server shall apply error handling procedures as specified in subclause 6.5.7.

 *** Next Change ***